pingidentity/pingidentity-devops-getting-started/docs/deployment/restorePDMultiRegionSeedFailure.md

 remove-defunct-server --ignoreOnline --serverInstanceName example-pingdirectory-1.west --bindDN [bind dn] --bindPassword [bind password]
 ```

-In the above command, replace the --serverInstanceName argument with the instance name of one of the seed region pods.
-Then repeat the command for each seed region pod's instance name.
+In the above command, replace the `--serverInstanceName` argument with the instance name of one of the seed region pods.
+Repeat the command for each seed region pod's instance name.

 This step may differ depending on the state of the seed region.
 If the seed region is wiped out and is still not available, then you may be prompted during the `remove-defunct-server` process whether you want to retry connecting to a server that was from the failed seed region.
-Enter "no" and continue when prompted.
+Enter "no" and continue if prompted.

 If the seed region has been restored and the servers are up by the time you are running this command, then you will likely see the ten minute timeout described above.
-This is because the servers are available on the same hostnames as before, but their inter-server certificates have changed during the restart.
-So SSL connections will not be possible, leading to the connection timeout
+This situation occurs because the servers are available on the same hostnames as before, but their inter-server certificates have changed during the restart.
+The new certificates mean SSL connections will not be possible, leading to the connection timeout.

 ## Undo forcing a server to act as master of the topology